learn-co-curriculum/phrg-quiz-html-fundamentals/README.md

+# Quiz - HTML Fundamentals

 ???

-# Quiz - HTML Fundamentals
+# HTML Fundamentals

 ?: 1.
 Describe the purposes of the &lt;!doctype&gt; element.